Where to Go On a Malaria-free Family Safari in South Africa?

 • Madikwe Game Reserve in North West Province

-Anti-malaria precautions are not necessary for South African Safaris limited to Cape Town, the Garden Route, Durban, Johannesburg, Pilanesberg or destinations in any of the malaria-free provinces.
-Please note that if these South African tours to malaria-free areas also visit malaria risk areas and game parks, then anti-malaria medication is recommended.
+Anti-malaria precautions are not necessary for South African safaris to Cape Town, the Garden Route, Durban, Johannesburg, Pilanesberg or destinations in any of the malaria-free provinces.
+Please note that if these South African tours to malaria-free areas also visit malaria-risk areas and game parks, then anti-malaria medication is recommended.

 Addo Elephant National Park - Image of Elephants